AdobeDocs/commerce-admin-developer/src/pages/pattern-library/displaying-data/datatable.md

    *  Increments TBD
    *  Custom field for user-defined increments
 *  Page number (skip to) field and action button
-*  ‘Next’ button
+*  'Next' button
-*  ‘Previous’ button when applicable
+*  'Previous' button when applicable

 ![](../../_images/pattern-library/datatable04.jpg)

 ### Pagination Rules

 *  The pagination controls will only be present if the number of table items exceeds the lowest increment for number of items per page.
-*  The ‘Previous’ button should be disabled when viewing the first page of results.
+*  The 'Previous' button should be disabled when viewing the first page of results.
-*  The ‘Next’ button should be disabled when viewing the last page of results.
+*  The 'Next' button should be disabled when viewing the last page of results.
-*  The ‘Skip to’ field will allow only numeric values.
+*  The 'Skip to' field will allow only numeric values.
-*  ‘Skip to’ will be instantiated once the value is changed and [Return] or [Tab] is clicked.
+*  'Skip to' will be instantiated once the value is changed and [Return] or [Tab] is clicked.
 *  A custom number of items per page can be set by selecting the "Custom" link which will allow users to specify a number.
 This number can be edited.

 ![](../../_images/pattern-library/datatable05.jpg)